xiix0/scam/README.md

-Q:	What is the sound of one cat napping?
-A:	Mu.
+Your aim is high and to the right.